-Did you know that the ancient Romans considered Cinnamon to be more precious than gold?
+Did you know that the ancient Romans considered Cinnamon more precious than gold?
 Yes!
-This aromatic spice was only available for the elite class of the society and a ‘valuable gift’ to the monarchs.
-Although today Cinnamon is one of the most commonly available spices, it is still prized for offering a wide range of medicinal benefits to our body.
+This aromatic spice was only available for the elite class of society and was a ‘valuable gift’ to the monarchs.
+Although Cinnamon is one of the most commonly available spices today, it is still prized for offering our bodies a wide range of medicinal benefits.

 Cinnamon or Dalchini in Hindi is the bark of the Cinnamomum trees renowned for its sweet and spicy taste with a peculiar earthy aroma.
 It is widely cultivated in India, China and Indonesia and used as a flavouring agent in sweet and savoury dishes.

-In this article, we shall explore 10 best Cinnamon Benefits for Health, Hair and Skin, which are sure to change the way you look at this humble spice!
+This article will explore the 10 best Cinnamon Benefits for Health, Hair and Skin, which will change how you look at this humble spice!

 Nutritional Benefits of Cinnamon:

-Here is a breakdown of the nutritional profile of 100 gms ground Cassia Cinnamon:
+Here is a breakdown of the nutritional profile of 100 gms of ground Cassia Cinnamon:

 Total Calories – 247